Shiva-74/ef-candidate-transformer/README.md

 | **Scale** | The pipeline is stateless and processes one candidate at a time.
 For thousands of candidates, wrap `run_pipeline` in a process pool or queue; no internal state blocks parallelism. |
 | **ATS JSON blob** | Not implemented as a dedicated adapter.
 JSON blobs with arbitrary field names can be mapped via the config's `"from"` key if they first go through a thin normalisation shim. |
 =======
-# EF-Candidate-Transformer
-A configurable multi-source candidate data transformation pipeline that extracts, normalizes, merges, validates, and projects candidate data from structured and unstructured sources into a canonical JSON profile with provenance and confidence tracking.